mkiroshdz/mkiroshdz/README.md

 ## About me

 - 👋 My name is Monica
-- 🔭 I'm a ruby backend developer, videogames lover and cat mom.
+- 🔭 I'm a fullstack web developer, videogames lover and cat mom.
-- 📫 You can reach me by email: mkiroshdz@gmail.com

-## 🔭 Interested on learning about

-- Backend Development
-- Learning how things work in general
-- Web Architecture
-- Databases Internals

-## Skills

-### Ruby Frameworks
+### Experimenting with

-- 🧙‍♀️ Rails
-- 🧙‍♀️ Grape
-- 🌱 Hanami
+- Hanami

-### JS Framerworks & Libraries

-- 🌱 Express
-- 🌱 AngularJS (1.x)
-- 🌱 React
-- 🌱 Redux
+- Bulma

-### Quering Languages

-- 🪨 SQL
+- Node/Express
-- 🌱 GraphQL
+- Java